w3f/w3f-education/docs/Rust/section5/module4.md

 ---

-# 4. Types and Collections
+# 4. Intro to Advanced Rust

 Vectors.
 Hashmaps.
 More on Strings.
 Generic types.
 Traits and shared behaviour.